ethmacc/CASA0016_smart_clay_timer/README.md

 ptr += "</body>\n";
 ptr += "</html>\n";
 ```
 The Google fonts website (https://fonts.google.com/) was linked into the HTML file to provide the Silkscreen font, which felt like it would work well visually with the robot face formed by the sensor ports in the front face of the enclosure.
-To provide some illustration and visual interest, a simple drawing of a pot, drawn by the author, was also embedded in the webpage.
+To provide some illustration and visual interest, a simple drawing of a pot, drawn from scratch, was also embedded in the webpage.

 ### Reading the lights